18th Century French Aesthetics

 At the same time, Diderot is aware that the painter’s power makes it extremely hard for the writer to give his reader a deep grasp of a painting.
 Despite the difficulty, the writer must somehow express the essence of a masterpiece, thereby achieving a kind of ekphrasis, in which the art of writing attempts to capture in words the essence and form of the visual art of painting.
 The critic must not only provide the reader with a short description of the work in question, but must attempt to make his words somehow equivalent to the sentiment expressed by the painting in question.

 Aside from the exceptional painters that Diderot admired, such as Greuze and Chardin, the eighteenth century saw a rivalry between two predominant styles, rococo and neoclassicism.
 Rococo artists such as François Boucher tended to depict scenes of flirtation in rich interiors or pastoral settings, which detractors scorned as effeminate.
 Rococo artists sometimes chose mythological subjects and neoclassical painters did as well, but the latter inserted overtly didactic messages.
-Philosophers such as Diderot praised this latter style because it would instill more of a virile sense of patriotism among the populace.
+Philosophers such as Diderot praised this latter style because they claimed it would instill more of a virile sense of patriotism among the populace.
 One could see the works of Jacques-Louis David, during the Revolution, as the ultimate conflation of classical subjects, images of traditionally manly virtue, and messages of national pride.
 French interest in Antiquity had been constant throughout the Ancien Régime, but it was further enriched by the dissemination of printed images of archaeological sites in Athens, Pompeii, and other cities in which new discoveries had been made.

 The end of the eighteenth century saw the birth of the museum.
 Previously, people could see works of art only in private homes or in religious institutions, even though during this period, certain collectors began making their “cabinets of curiosities” available to the public.
 The British Museum had opened in 1759 and the Uffizi in 1765, but France was behind its neighbors, even if royal collections were more accessible than before.
 The first suggestion for creating a gallery in the unoccupied Louvre goes back to 1747 and was reiterated in 1765 in the eponymous entry in the Encyclopédie (Jaucourt 1765).
-The museum finally opened in 1793.
+The Louvre museum finally opened in 1793.

 Many of the quotes in the text can be found in the following anthology: